 I started a new production program as well at IO Music Academy.
 It’s a school focused on getting your Ableton Live chops with some of the most amazing humans around.
 Every week I learn how much I don’t know about music and how infinite it truly is.

 Makeup and music share a lot in common.
 In both, you cherry-pick from various sources of inspiration and cross-pollinate ideas.
 And often, the work demands hours of pain and practice before finding beauty in the creative chaos of it all.

 Makeup design may seem like smoke and mirrors, but it’s really an art and science.
 A recent project that challenged me was a music video for Schoolboy Q’s “Groovy Tony” on his Blank Face LP.
 The entire crew was grinding against the clock and this project called for intensive special effects.
 Certain scenes required nerves of steel and focus, as the stuntman was doing things like shooting an AK-47 while blindfolded and lighting a joint while on fire.

 What is the most beautiful sound in the world?

 Frogs during spring.
 Nature is such an inspiring force for me.
 I recently heard the syncing and separating of bullfrog symphonies at this year’s FORM Festival.
-The experience transported me into another world entirely (like landing on the outer planets in “Firefly”).
-The love cries must have resonated with many others, as we built an virtual shrine/sound installation.
+The experience transported me into another world entirely (like landing on the outer planets in Firefly).
+The love cries must have resonated with many others, as we built a virtual shrine/sound installation.